Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 results.
 I also added a secondary pass on the diff result to check for more aesthetically pleasing results with the same edge cost.

-(I encountered a bunch more of challenging issues, see the [Tricky Cases chapter in the manual](https://difftastic.wilfred.me.uk/tricky_cases.html) for more details.)
+(I encountered many more challenging issues, see the [Tricky Cases page in the manual](https://difftastic.wilfred.me.uk/tricky_cases.html) for more details.)

 ## Future Work